geokongo/jquery-autocomplete/README.md

 });
 ```

-In this case, whenever data is required the plugin compares the timestamp of the last data accessed from the url and with the current time and cacheduration and decides wether to load the url again or to use the data in the cache.
+In this case, whenever data is required the plugin compares the timestamp of the last data accessed from the url with the current time and cacheduration and decides wether to load the url again or to use the data in the cache.

-Note:
+#### Note: ####

-Even if you set the cache duration to 24 hours and the users closes that browser tab, this data is cleared from cache and will have to reloaded again from the url the next time needed.
+Even if you set the cache duration to 24 hours and the user closes that browser tab, this data is cleared from cache and will have to reloaded again from the url the next time needed.

 You may want to use the plugin for multiple text input fields in the same page.
 That's completely cool with us!
-What about if you specified cache: true for these input fields, would the plugin attempt to use the same data althrough?
+What about if you specified (cache: true) for these input fields, would the plugin attempt to use the same data althrough?
 Well, no. Provided the url parameter for each input field instance is different, each field's data is stored separately.
-Otherwise, yes we will use the same data for all fields of the url is the same.
+Otherwise, yes we will use the same data for all fields if the url is the same.

 ### <a name="suggestionsProvider"> Custom Suggestions Provider Callback Function </a> ###

 Suggestions are provided based on the plugin's own algorithim for performing the matches.
 You don't like it, right?
 Wait...
 You don't have to use it.
-You can specify you own callback function to be used to find matches for the user input.
+You can specify your own callback function to be used to find matches for the user input.
 The autosuggest accepts a function as a parameter in this manner:

 ```javascript
 $("states").autosuggest({